kissenpvp/Kissen/README.md

 ## Minecraft Server API - An API for Minecraft Server Software Forks

-This project provides a robust and comprehensive API solution specifically designed for software forks of the popular game Minecraft server.
+This project provides a robust and comprehensive API solution specifically designed for servers of the popular game Minecraft server.

 **Note:** This API does not operate as a standalone.